Beijing Olympics Coverage Advisory

 UPCOMING EVENTS COVERAGE:

-OLY--FIG-MEN’S FREE — Yuzuru Hanyu tries to make it three straight Olympic gold medals while American star Nathan Chen tries to win his long-awaited first with the men’s free skate at the Beijing Games.
-By Dave Skretta.
-UPCOMING: 700 words, photos.
-Competition starts 9:30 p.m.

-OLY--SPD-SPEEDSKATING — Speedskating medals are awarded in the women’s 5,000 meters at the Beijing Olympics.
-By Beth Harris.
+OLY—SPD-SPEEDSKATING — Speedskating medals are awarded in the men’s 10,000 meters at the Beijing Olympics.
 UPCOMING: 600 words, photos.
-Begins 7 a.m..
+Begins 3 a.m.

-OLY--SKI-MEN'S ALPINE COMBINED — The men’s Alpine combined race takes place at the Beijing Olympics, showcasing ski racers’ versatility by adding times from a downhill and a slalom.
-Downhill run scheduled to start at 9:30 p.m.; slalom run scheduled to start at 1:15 a.m.
-By Howard Fendrich.
-UPCOMING: 700 words, photos.
+OLY—SHO-PAUL NEWBERRY-THAT'S SHORT TRACK — NASCAR and pro wrestling are not official sports at the Winter Olympics.
+That’s OK.
+We’ve got short track.
+By Sports Columnist Paul Newberry.
+UPCOMING: 800 words by 4 a.m., photos.

+OLY—FRE-DEPTH OF WINTER — American freestyle skier Winter Vinecki ran a marathon on all seven continents -- before she turned 15.
+Now, she’s trying to make more history: Become only the third woman from American to take home Olympic gold in aerials.
+By Pat Graham.
+UPCOMING: 800 words, photos.

 — The AP